andre-st/goodreads-toolbox/README.md

 $ sudo make          # Gets required Perl modules from CPAN
 ```

-3\.  at the prompt, enter something like:
+3\.  at the prompt, try out the Toolbox programs:

 ```console
 $ ./example-script.pl --help